Hyainailouridae: Extinction

 During the late Eocene to early Oligocene, hyainailourids went extinct in North America and Europe.
 Despite regrowth of diversity, hyainailourids would enter a permanent in the Miocene, with the last genus Metapterodon going extinct around 10.1 Ma.'
 The cause of their decline and extinction has been debated by experts.
 Many experts argued that hyaenodonts were outcompeted by carnivorans.
 Lang and colleagues argued that carnivorans may have played a role in the extinction of hyaenodonts with the adaptive potential of their carnassials and the difference in functional morphology.
 Some experts argued that carnivorans may have forced hyainailourids to become more hypercarnivorous as even the smallest Miocene hyainailourids showed extreme signs of hypercarnivory compared to older hyainailourid taxa.

 Borths and Stevens, in their 2019 paper, argued that the giant hyainailourines were outcompeted by social carnivorans due to their larger, more complex brains.
 But other experts have questioned if carnivorans played a role in their decline and extinction.
 The discovery of Simbakuwba suggests the evolution of large hyainailourines was due to changes in the herbivore fauna instead of competition with carnivorans.
+However, studies have found no correlation of brain size to sociality among carnivorans, with the relative size of the anterior brain playing a bigger role in correlation to sociality.

 Christison and colleagues analyzed hyaenodonts and carnivorans from Calf Creek locality of Cypress Hills Formation.
 Their analysis found that the largest hyaenodont and carnivore, Hemipsalodon grandis and Hoplophoenus, had very distinct niches, with the former focusing on large herbivores such as brontotheres.
 They argue this would suggest that competitive replacement wasn’t the driving factor the decline and extinction of North American hyaenodonts.
 Instead, global climatic cooling during the earliest Oligocene resulted in drier, more open landscapes and which saw the extinction of large browsing herbivores, including brontotheres.
 Following the extinction of bronotheres, they were replaced by grazing herbivores such as equids and rhinoceroses, which were better suited for the open environments.
-Because rhinoceroses didn’t reach their large sizes until the Miocene. hyaenodonts such as Hemipsalodon were at a disadvantage due to the lack of large prey available.
+Because rhinoceroses didn’t reach their large sizes until the Miocene.
+Hyaenodonts such as Hemipsalodon were at a disadvantage due to the lack of large prey available.
 In addition, because of their shorter legs, they were likely at a disadvantage in the increasingly open environments.